 The Advancement to Candidacy (AtC) Nomination Form (See Appendix C: Advancement to Candidacy Nomination Form) must be submitted to the graduate student affairs coordinator and signed by the graduate advisor before the exam is taken.
-This form assures that all members of the advisory committee are qualified to sit on the committee.
+This form ensures that the composition of the committee meets the Department and Grad Division's rules and avoids the situation that might require retaking the AtC exam.